-The Company periodically reviews the carrying amount of long-lived assets for impairment.
+We periodically review the carrying amount of our long-lived assets for impairment.
 An asset is considered impaired when estimated future cash flows are less than the assets carrying amount.
 In the event the carrying amount of such asset is not considered recoverable, the asset is adjusted to its fair value.
 Fair value is generally determined based on discounted future cash flow.

 Disclosure of accounting policy for recognizing and measuring the impairment of long-lived assets.
 An entity also may disclose its accounting policy for long-lived assets to be sold.
 This policy excludes goodwill and intangible assets.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef